 The administrative requirements and cost principles are effective for new awards and to additional funding on existing awards as of December 26, 2014.
 The audit requirements apply to audits of organizations with fiscal years beginning on/after December 26, 2014.
 Existing awards that do not receive additional funding will continue to be administered by the terms and conditions in effect at the time of the original award.

-ACF grantees are responsible for submitting their Single Audit Reports and the Data Collections Forms (SF-FAC) electronically to the to the Federal Audit Clearinghouse (FAC) within the earlier of 30 days after receipt or nine months after the FY’s end of the audit period.
+ACF recipients are responsible for submitting their Single Audit Reports and the Data Collections Forms (SF-FAC) electronically to the to the Federal Audit Clearinghouse Visit disclaimer page (FAC) within the earlier of 30 days after receipt or nine months after the FY’s end of the audit period.
 The FAC operates on behalf of the OMB.